conan-io/docs/integrations/android_studio.rst

 9. Finally open the default example cpp library in ``app/src/main/cpp/native-lib.cpp`` and include some lines using your library.
-   Be careful with the JNICALL name if you used other app name in the wizard:
+   Be careful with the JNICALL name if you used another app name in the wizard:

 .. code-block:: cpp